HEAD TRAUMASAlzheimer’s risk can be lowered

 Sleep disorders such as sleep apnea have been linked to cognitive deficits.
 Previous studies found Alzheimer’s plaque developing in mice’s brains when their sleeping schedules were significantly disrupted.
 A study released in 2012 correlated sleep disruption and Alzheimer’s in humans.
 The Washington University study, led by David Holtzman of the college’s Department of Neurology, studied 150 cognitively normal people.

 Those with bio markers for Alzheimer’s, as measured in their spinal fluid, were the worst sleepers.
 They spent more of their time in bed awake and napped more frequently during the day than those without the Alzheimer’s biomarkers.
-Accordingly, sleep apnea is also linked to nighttime cardiac events and high blood pressure, both of which also correlate with Alzheimer’s.
+Accordingly, sleep apnea is also linked to nighttime cardiac events and high blood pressure.
+Both of these correlate with Alzheimer’s.

 A FEW LIFESTYLE TIPS TO END ON HOPEFUL NOTE